OdyAsh/odyash-dev.to/docs/update-dev-to-git-json-upon-save.md

 The system uses a combination of:

 1. **VS Code Tasks** defined in `.vscode/tasks.json`:
-   - "Update dev-to-git.json paths" task runs the script manually
+   - "Sync File Paths With dev-to-git.json" task runs the script manually
-   - "Check file changes" task runs on workspace open
+   - "Sync File Paths With dev-to-git.json" task runs on workspace open

 2. **Trigger Task on Save** using the "Trigger Task on Save" extension configured in `.vscode/settings.json`:
-   - Runs the "Check file changes" task when a markdown file in `blog-posts` is saved
+   - Runs the "Sync File Paths With dev-to-git.json" task when a markdown file in `blog-posts` is saved

 3. **Path Synchronization Logic** in `update-paths.js`:
    - Scans all markdown files in the blog-posts directory